bbalakriz/rh1-dynamic-frontend-wrapper/README.md

+## Steps to create a RHDH dynamic frontend wrapper plugin

 1. Clone this repository
-2. Create app-config.yaml at the project root with the following contents:
+2. Create `app-config.yaml` at the project root with the following contents:
 ```
 app:
   baseUrl: "httpd://rh1plugin.com"